sburtner/sburtner.github.io/_posts/2018-11-20-our-frankenstein.md

 https://sfwater.org/index.aspx?page=667

+So how feasible, from a cost perspective, is it to actually daylight Islais Creek?

+A recent study sought to answer this very question, and push for its implentation regardlesss.
 > "Removing housing and reintroducing open water into an urban community would require community outreach and education to help people appreciate the stream and visualize the potential for neighborhood improvement.
 Daylighting Islais Creek for stormwater conveyance would reduce combined sewer overflows into San Francisco Bay and the city streets, reduce the threat of flooding, reduce the 21 inflow to wastewater treatment plants, create aquatic habitat, create public recreational space, and advance understanding of urban water management.